brenns10/thesis/doc/KERNEL.md

 understanding of how to reproduce it (I don't even remember how I made the current config).

-A better way is to merge fragments of configurations on top of the alldefconfig.
+A better way is to merge fragments of configurations on top of the allnoconfig.
 Currently I have several fragments in my `etc/` folder.

 - `vido.frag` - requirements for vido